...

 There is a Sky Park for dogs adjacent to D-wing at Hill Condo.

-Even if you’re not traveling with a pet, the Hill Condo has several other wings that provide the same comfort and convenience, without dogs walking about the hallways.
+Even if you’re not traveling with a pet, Hill Condo has several other wings that offer the same comfort and convenience without dogs in the hallways.

 The ski in/ski out Hill Condo has ski and boot lockers at the door and plenty of space with ondol heating to dry wet clothes.